robotology/robotology-superbuild/doc/cmake-options.md

 No additional configuration is required to use the software installed by the  `ROBOTOLOGY_USES_ESDCAN`

 ### Check the installation
-Open a terminal, and check that amoung the device listed by `yarpdev --list` the `esdcan` YARP device is listed.
+Open a terminal, and check that amoung the device listed by `yarpdev --list` the `ecan` YARP device is listed.